Unilateral Offer Definition: Everything You Need to Know

 Enforcement of a unilateral contract can be complicated, particularly involving technical terms such as offer, consideration, and acceptance.
 A business attorney can assist with legal issues that arise with a unilateral contract.
 He or she can determine whether you are under obligation with an existing unilateral contract, as well as help you draft a contract that clearly states your intentions.

 If you need help with a unilateral offer, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.